Technology: Learning & Instruction

 Watch the YouTube video below to see how technology is used by our teachers in the classroom and how you can use technology at home aligned with our Superkids!™ classroom instructional materials to help your Prince of Peace child grow their reading skills.

-K to 8 Computer Lab –students at every grade level attend a computer class once per week.
-Throughout the lab curriculum, students are learning to use graphics and graphics editing software, podcasting with audio, keyboarding, and the Microsoft suite of business programs (Word, Excel, and Power Point).
+Students at every grade level attend a computer class once per week.
+Throughout the lab curriculum, students are learning to use graphics; audio/video editing software; podcasting; keyboarding; coding; and the Microsoft and Google suite of business programs (Word/Docs, Excel/Sheets, and PowerPoint/Slides).

-Smartboards – increase classroom pace and minimize downtime for teachers who can prepare presentations ahead of time; multi-media tools easily accessed and displayed in the classroom; digital texts can be displayed to the class so teachers can refer to texts more vividly; reviewing what was on the board earlier in the lesson or earlier in the week is easy with content just a click away.
+Increase classroom pace and minimize downtime for teachers who can prepare presentations ahead of time; multi-media tools easily accessed and displayed in the classroom; digital texts can be displayed to the class so teachers can refer to texts more vividly; reviewing what was on the board earlier in the lesson or earlier in the week is easy with content just a click away.

-Clickers (or Student Response Systems) – where teachers can do formative assessment with short question and answer sessions and track student responses with a hand held device the size of a calculator.
-Teachers can collect data and review it later to be sure students are participating and understanding the lesson.
+Where teachers can do a formative assessment with short question and answer sessions and track student responses with a hand-held device the size of a calculator.
+Teachers can collect data and review it later to be sure students are participating in and understanding the lesson.

-⇒Students in 4th, 7th and 8th use the netbooks as a mobile Spanish language lab where using headphones they can listen and respond to stories linked to their Spanish language textbooks.
+Students in 4th, 7th, and 8th use the netbooks as a mobile Spanish language lab where using headphones they can listen and respond to stories linked to their Spanish language textbooks.

 we also use a product from Texas Instruments where students can work calculations and (like the clicker/student response system above) the teacher can track student speed and accuracy by graphing responses on the Smartboard.

-Option-C Data Management – This is one of the most important tools we have at the school, where grades, assignments, and important documents for parents are posted online with a username and password.
+This is one of the most important tools we have at the school, where grades, assignments, and important documents for parents are posted online with a username and password.
 This daily communication tool has made the “Progress Report” obsolete.
 Parents can track their child’s grades in every class from day to day.
 For more information, see our Option-C Page on this site.